adamcobabe/mrv/doc/source/usage.rst

 Handling Selections with SelectionLists
 =======================================
-Many methods within the MayaAPI and within Mrv will take MSelectionLists as input or return them.
+Many methods within the MayaAPI and within MRV will take MSelectionLists as input or return them.
 An MSelectionList is an ordered heterogeneous list which keeps MObjects, MDagPaths, MPlugs as well as ComponentLists, and although the name may suggest otherwise, it has nothing to do with the selection within the maya scene.

 SelectionLists can easily be created using the ``mrv.maya.nt.base.toSelectionList`` function, or the monkey-patched creator functions.
 Conversion functions come in several variants which may be more specialized, but will be faster as well.
 Its safe and mostly fast enough to use the general version though::
 	>>> nl = (p, t, rlm)